OA-DET3D: Embedding Object Awareness as a General Plug-in for Multi-Camera 3D Object Detection: Experiments

-Using nuScenes val set and test set, we compare \systemname with the current state-of-the-art multi-camera 3D perception methods.
-All of the methods use images as input and ground-truth 3D objects as supervision when training.
+\parsection{Comparison on nuScenes Dataset} We conduct comparisons of \systemname with current state-of-the-art multi-camera 3D perception methods, utilizing the nuScenes \texttt{val} and \texttt{test} sets.
+All methods used multi-camera images as input and ground-truth 3D objects for supervision during training.

-Let us first look at the val set results that are shown in Table~\ref{tab:nus-val}.
-Here, we have four groups of comparison experiments because we validate our plug-in module on two baselines and set up two versions of each.

-In the first group, we compare the performance of the tiny version between OA-BEVDet and BEVDet.
-The two networks share the same backbone SwinTransformer-Tiny with a low input resolution of $704\times256$.
-Besides, the BEV features with a small size of $128\times128$ improve efficiency but also reduce its ability to describe the objects due to the coarse granularity.
-OA-BEVDet-Tiny significantly surpasses BEVDet on mAP and NDS by 3.8\% and 2.7\%, respectively, which shows that the object-aware features have a pronounced effect on poor BEV representations.
+Let us first look at the results of the \texttt{val} set shown in Table~\ref{tab:nus-val}.
+Here, we conduct four groups of comparison experiments since we evaluate our plug-in module on four baselines.
+The first group compares the performance between OA-BEVDet and BEVDet.
+All methods in this group perform multi-camera 3D object detection without incorporating time-series data fusion.
+The networks of the tiny version share the same backbone, SwinTransformer-Tiny, with a low input resolution of $704\times256$.
+Additionally, the small size of the BEV features at $128\times128$ enhances efficiency but reduces the model's ability to describe objects due to the coarse granularity.
+Our results show that OA-BEVDet-Tiny outperforms BEVDet significantly in terms of mAP and NDS, by 3.0\% and 1.9\%, respectively.
+As shown in the last two rows of the first group, we reproduce the performance of BEVDet-Base utilizing V2-99 as the backbone and use this as our baseline to evaluate the effect of object-aware features.
+Our results show that OA-BEVDet achieved improvements of 1.2\% and 0.6\% in mAP and NDS, respectively.